mastodon/mastodon/README.md

 ## Running with Docker and Docker-Compose

-The project now includes a Dockerfile and a docker-compose.yml.
-You need to turn .env.production sample into .env.production with all the variables set before you can:
+The project now includes a `Dockerfile` and a `docker-compose.yml`.
+You need to turn `.env.production.sample` into `.env.production` with all the variables set before you can:

     docker-compose build